torvalds/linux/Documentation/dev-tools/kasan.rst

 	  CONFIG_KASAN = y

-and choose between CONFIG_KASAN_GENERIC (to enable generic KASAN) and CONFIG_KASAN_SW_TAGS (to enable software tag-based KASAN).
+and choose between CONFIG_KASAN_GENERIC (to enable generic KASAN), CONFIG_KASAN_SW_TAGS (to enable software tag-based KASAN), and CONFIG_KASAN_HW_TAGS (to enable hardware tag-based KASAN).

-You also need to choose between CONFIG_KASAN_OUTLINE and CONFIG_KASAN_INLINE.
+For software modes, you also need to choose between CONFIG_KASAN_OUTLINE and CONFIG_KASAN_INLINE.
 Outline and inline are compiler instrumentation types.
 The former produces smaller binary while the latter is 1.1 - 2 times faster.

-Both KASAN modes work with both SLUB and SLAB memory allocators.
+Both software KASAN modes work with both SLUB and SLAB memory allocators, hardware tag-based KASAN currently only support SLUB.
 For better bug detection and nicer reporting, enable CONFIG_STACKTRACE.

 To augment reports with last allocation and freeing stack of the physical page,